 In our 2022 UK Annual Report (published in 2023), we reported on our direct and indirect emissions as follows:

 - Scope 1 (direct emissions): Activities owned by our organization that release emissions straight into the atmosphere, for example the combustion of fuels in company-owned equipment and fugitive emissions.

 - Scope 2 (indirect emissions): Emissions released into the atmosphere associated with our consumption of purchased electricity, heat and steam at our sites.

 - Scope 3 (other indirect emissions): These include emissions relating to travel for business purposes in assets not owned or directly operated by LivaNova and mileage for business purposes in cars owned by employees.
 (We are not reporting on scope 3 generally, but rather certain emissions relating to travel to properly compare against prior years.)

 Methodology and Approach

-In reporting the emissions data as shown in the table, LivaNova uses the operational control approach, covering the reporting period from January 1, 2021 to December 31, 2021, in line with our financial year.
+In reporting the emissions data as shown in the table herein, LivaNova used the operational control approach, covering the reporting period from 1 January 2022 to 31 December 2022, in line with our financial year.

-GHG emissions from vehicles operated by LivaNova are calculated from fuel expenses and mileage.
-Where this data was not available, estimates have been used.
+Building and manufacturing site related GHG emissions were calculated from the utility provider invoices or landlord energy statements, and transport related emissions were calculated from fuel expenses and mileage, and where this data was not available, estimates have been used.

 Changes in emissions